omiridoue/ergm-glasgow-teen-network/README.md

 png files.

 **Acknowledgement: Code for the application was adapted from the NCRM Social Network Analysis Short Course (Sept.
-2023), all due acknowledgements are attributed the instructor, Dr. Michael Heaney.**
+2023), all due acknowledgements are attributed to the course instructor, Dr. Michael Heaney.**